Skip to main content

 Welcome, first year students!
 Interested in Statistics and/or Data Science?
 Read on!

-The Department of Statistics offers a Major in Statistics, a Minor in Statistics, a Major in Data Science, and a Minor in Data Science.
+The Department of Statistics and Data Science offers a Major in Statistics, a Minor in Statistics, a Major in Data Science, and a Minor in Data Science.
 In addition to these, the department also offers a Combined BA/MS in Statistics program where qualified students can earn a BA/BS and an MS in Statistics in 5 years.

 AP or IB Exam Credit